In Kyoto, the light was failing me, or maybe it was the other way around.

 Maybe I shouldn’t have tried at all.

-You were a math person, a creative person, a musical person – or not.
-I was afraid to try new things, because trying meant failing, and failing meant proving what I feared most: that I didn’t have it in me.
+You were a math person, a creative person, a musical person.
+Or you weren’t.
+I was afraid to try new things, because trying meant possibly failing, and failing meant proving what I feared most.
+That I didn’t have it in me.

 I wasn’t sure if I believed it.
-But photography became my experiment.
+But photography became an experiment.

 At the beginning, it seemed to confirm that I was, indeed, hopelessly untalented.
 My photos came back from the printer blurry, underexposed, and boring.